JoeHO888/JoeHo888.github.io/projects/Attempt-to-solve-Geetest-CAPTCHA.md

 https://www.geetest.com/show
 We will take this CAPTCHA as an example.

-1.Download the CAPTCHA.
+### 1. Download the CAPTCHA.

 The CAPTCHA actually comes from the picture below.
 You can find it by searching "geetest_item_img" class in browser debug console.
 {% include figure.html image="/images/Attempt-To-Solve-Geetest-CAPTCHA/download-CAPTCHA.jpg" alt="Picture for terminology explanation" caption="Search 'geetest_item_img' to obtain the geetest CAPTCHA" %}
 {% include figure.html image="/images/Attempt-To-Solve-Geetest-CAPTCHA/demo-CAPTCHA.jpg" alt="Demo CAPTCHA" caption="Demo CAPTCHA" %}

-2.Extract each target from the CAPTCHA.
+### 2. Extract each target from the CAPTCHA.

 We can see that all targets are located at the bottom with some spaces between two consecutive targets, we can cut the whole area where all targets are on, then separate the targets one by one.
 There are two approaches:

 a)Hard code the length of space.
 This method will fail, as it remove remove some part of some targets or add addtional detail to some targets.
 Hence, out bot need to be smart enough to recognize each target

 b)

-3.Remove the background in the main pane.
+### 3. Remove the background in the main pane.

 By doing so, we can reduce the computation and increase accuracy.
 First, in order to find the targets in main pane, we need to compute the similarity between an area and a target, we can only do this computation on certain areas if we remove unneccssary pixels (i.e. background).
 Second, the less areas we need to check, the higher accuracy we can obtain.

   To remove the background, there are 2 steps.

   Convert the CAPTCHA into grey scale picture.
 It can reduce the computation complexity by a factor of 3, as the total number of pixels in a grey scale picture is one-third of that in original CAPTCHA consisting 3 channels (Red, Green and Blue).
 Besides, it makes background removal easier, we just need to decide a threshold for grey-scale picture instead of total 3 thresholds for Red, Green and Blue channels.

   ``` python
   img_grey = cv2.imread(image_path,0) # image_path is the path where the CAPTCHA stored
   ```

   Set a threshold to remove pixels in main_pane which have value larger than that, as targets in main pane are constructed by white pixels.

   ``` python
   # crop image
   main_pane = img_grey[:350,:] # Extract the main_pane from the CAPTCHA